5 Proven Steps to Starting Your Veggie Garden

 When looking at seed catalogs for bean varieties, note that some beans are good both fresh and dried.
 This can be a good use of garden space, as you can have a round or two of fresh green beans, then let the rest go for dried beans.
 This way you get two types of beans from one plant!

-Bon appetit, I’m off to enjoy my first cool weather soup made with home grown beans.
+Bon Appetit, I’m off to enjoy my first cool weather soup made with home grown beans.

 Build Your Own Seed Starting Rack